CSAT and QA score plateaued (neither were bad)

 Increased CSAT (in this case 96% – 99%)

 Applying a growth mindset in QA can lead to continual improvements in customer experience and CSAT.

-MeUndies, a direct-to-consumer underwear and apparel company, has seen this first-hand, as they’ve updated rubrics and raised standards for both their HQ team and Philippines team (~75 agents) multiple times in the past few years.
+MeUndies, a direct-to-consumer underwear and apparel company, has seen this first-hand, as they’ve updated scorecards and raised standards for both their HQ team and Philippines team (~75 agents) multiple times in the past few years.

 When MeUndies started their QA program, their CSAT was ~96%.
-Their first QA rubric led to meaningful improvements in CSAT scores.
+Their first QA scorecard led to meaningful improvements in CSAT scores.
 They were continually reinforcing interactions against a standard of quality, and it worked!